SupurCalvinHiggins/212-fall-2015/assignments/ha-03/readme.md

   - if token is an operator, pop two operands from the stack, apply the operator, and push the result back onto the stack
 - At the end of the expression, the stack should contain a single element with the final result

+For example, after evaluating the postfix expression `3 50 2 1 - * +`, the
+result should be `53`.
+You are encouraged to trace the algorithm step-by-step to see how it works (or ask an LLM to do it and explain the evaluation).

 ### Implementation

 Your task is to implement a function that evaluates a standard infix